barlindhaug/chrome-devtools-jz/tasks.md

 Use the shotrtcut buttons in the style tab to add temporary "states" and classes to the button.

+## 2: Sources editor
+Use the "sources" editor to edit the source files of this project directly in chrome.

+## 3: CSS
 ### Device mode
 Open device mode and turn on media queries.
 Change the resolution to more and less than 400px and see the difference.